piyushpatel2005/TypeScript/tutorial/variables.md

 console.log(colorName);   // Green
 ```

-- Any: When value of the variable is not already known.
+- **Any**: When value of the variable is not already known.
 It might come from 3rd party library.
 To let the values pass through and skip the type checking, we use any type.

 ```TypeScript
 let notSure: any = 4;